graemebaird/cherry_chill_nlm/README.md

 ### Introduction
-This collection of R scripts performs the analysis and generates the figures found in [paper citation].
-Scripts are split into data cleanup, model fitting/sampling, and table/figure generation.
+This collection of R scripts performs the analysis and generates the figures found in Baird et al. 2018 submitted paper "Nonlinear Ordinal Regression to Predict Bud Dormancy Requirements and Bud Burst in Deciduous Trees".

-Required libraries are called in `Total_runfile.R`.
-Sourcing this script will perform all tasks required to clean data, fit models, and generate figures/tables.
-Some work may be required to install all of the relevant packages, especially `rstan`, which will require a linked C++ compiler to function (this is a problem for computers with restricted environments).
+The objectives of this project were to consolidate experimental cherry phenology data, field phenology data, and incubator/field climate data into a single analytical model to:

+1. Determine cherry varietal differences in winter chill requirements
+2. Determine cherry varietal differences in spring/summer heat requirements
+3. Formulate a reproducible, extensible approach to modeling bud phenology observations under varying climate regimes

-The Bayesian cumulative link model used in our paper is fit here using Stan, a probabilistic programming language for MCMC-based Bayesian statistical inference.
+To accomplish these objectives, here we develop and implement a Bayesian hierarchical cumulative link model.
+The model used in our paper is fit using Stan, a probabilistic programming language for MCMC-based Bayesian statistical inference.
 Raw and processed data are in `datafiles/`.
 Scripts required to perform all analyses and figure generation are in `codefiles/`.
 Stan files, located in `stanfiles/`, are executed with the R package `rstan`.
 Posterior samples and MCMC chain information/diagnostics from fitting these models are stored as stanfit object files in `modelfits/`.
 Markdown source code used to generate Appendix 1 is in `docs/`.

+Scripts are split into data cleanup, model fitting/sampling, and table/figure generation.
+Required libraries are called in `Total_runfile.R`.
+Sourcing this script will perform all tasks required to clean data, fit models, and generate figures/tables.
+Some work may be required to install all of the relevant packages, especially `rstan`, which will require a linked C++ compiler to function (this is a problem for computers with restricted environments).

 Several components of this code are processor-intensive, especially the MCMC sampling, and may take a while to run depending on your computer's processor speed (and will generate large ~400MB model fits which will require disc and memory storage).